 A high-pressure switch is factory-installed and located in the liquid line internal to the unit.
 The switch is designed to protect the system when very high pressures occur during abnormal conditions.
 Under normal conditions, the switch is closed.
 If the liquid pressure rises above 575 psig, the switch will open and de-energize the unit.
-The switch will close again once the liquid pressure decreases to 460 psig.
-Please note that the switch interrupts the thermostat inputs to the unit.
-When the switch opens and then closes, there will be a 5 minute short cycling delay before the unit will energize.
+The switch will close again when the liquid pressure decreases to 460 psig.